 Allows you to choose the people you want to make decisions on your behalf if you were to lose mental capacity and become unable to make such decisions.

-A Lasting Power of Attorney is completed in advance of you losing mental capacity and will minimise the distress for yourself and your loved ones if this were to ever happen.
+A Lasting Power of Attorney is completed in advance of you losing mental ability and will minimise the distress for yourself and your loved ones if this were to ever happen.

 There are two types of Lasting Power of Attorney;

-- Property and Financial Affairs – This LPA allows your Attorney to make financial and property decisions on your behalf’
+- Property and Financial Affairs – This LPA enables your Attorney to make financial and property decisions on your behalf’

-- Health and Welfare – This LPA allows your Attorney to make decisions on your behalf about your medical treatment, care and medication.
+- Health and Welfare – This LPA permits your Attorney to make decisions for you about your medical treatment, care and medication.

-- Plan in advance who you will want to appoint as an Attorney to make decisions on your behalf.
+- Plan in advance who you will want to appoint to make legal, financial and medical decisions

 - Stipulate how you want your Attorney to make decisions.